Golden-backed tree-rat: Status

 On 3 July 2016, the International Union for Conservation of Nature assessed the golden-backed tree rat and listed it as being near-threatened.
 Previously, the IUCN had ranked the species as being least-concern in 2008, and vulnerable in 1996.
 Under the Environment Protection and Biodiversity Conservation Act 1999, the species was listed in Australia as vulnerable from July 2000 to 2019 when it was delisted from the vulnerable category on 22 February by the Minister for the Environment and Water Melissa Price.
 Its conservation status in WA is vulnerable, while in the Northern Territory it is critically endangered.

 Threats

 The biggest threats to golden-backed tree rat populations are feral cats, and bushfires.
 Bushfires are particularly harmful to the species when there is an increase in extensive hot fires in the late dry season.
 These fires destroy the tree hollows and foliage they nest in, and also decreases the number of fruiting vegetation they eat from.
-Golden-backed tree rats may also be threatened by introduced herbivores such as cattle, who the Department of Climate Change, Energy, the Environment and Water state may alter "the availability of tall fruit bearing understorey shrubs" - an important food souce for golden-backed tree rats.
+Golden-backed tree rats may also be threatened by introduced herbivores such as cattle, who the Department of Climate Change, Energy, the Environment and Water state may alter "the availability of tall fruit bearing understorey shrubs" - an important food source for golden-backed tree rats.